Maybe Accepting Guests

 Teach, Learn, Share

-I can teach you how to talk with a British accent, snowboard, open a bottle of wine with a pen, make coffee, write, take photographs, ride a bike, go hitchhiking, or show you around whatever place in which I'm currently residing.
+I can teach you how to talk with a British accent, snowboard, open a bottle of wine with a pen, make all different types of coffee, write, take photographs, ride a bike, go hitchhiking, or show you around whatever place in which I'm currently residing.

 What I Can Share with Hosts

-A love of life, cooking various meals, hitchhiking, stories from life and travels, help you deal with immigration paperwork (!), smiles, guided tours of Yerevan/Vancouver, cycling, anything really!
+A love of life, cooking meals together, hitchhiking, stories from life and travels, help you deal with immigration paperwork (!), smiles, guided tours of Yerevan/Vancouver/Beirut/Istanbul, cycling, anything really!

 Countries I’ve Visited